MLB threatens pitchers with 10-game bans for altering balls - WHIZ News

 Players suspended for violations will not be replaced on the active roster.

 Rosin bags will continue to be allowed but rosin cannot be combined with sunscreen or other substances, and pitchers are being told not to use sunscreen after sunset in outdoor stadiums and not to use it at all in indoor ballparks.
-Umpires will inspect rosin bags before games to make sure they are standard.
+Umpires will inspect rosin bags before games.

 Catchers will be subject to routine inspections and position players may be searched.